gm-m/alias-search/README.md

 4. Click on "This Firefox" (in newer versions of Firefox) or "Load Temporary Add-on" (in older versions).
 5. Select the `manifest.json` file from the folder containing the extension files.

-Note: In Firefox, the extension will be loaded temporarily and will be removed when you restart the browser.
+**Note**: In Firefox, the extension will be loaded temporarily and will be removed when you restart the browser.
+To load the extension permanently, you will need to create a new directory for the extension and add the `manifest.json` file to it, then load the extension using the "Load Temporary Add-on" option.